-Taxis are a great option for getting from the airport to your hotel and for short jaunts around town.
+Taxis, Uber & Lyft are great options for getting from a local airport to your hotel and for short jaunts around town.

 Cab Awaits Passengers at the Airport in Hyannis

-For longer journeys, cab fares can take a big bite out of your transportation budget.
-So I don't recommend using taxis as a sightseeing vehicle. ;-)
+For longer journeys, their fares can take a big bite out of your wallet.
+So I don't recommend using them as a sightseeing vehicle. ;-)